Colorado Mountain Lion Hunting Outfitters

 Will I be hunting private of public land in CO?

-Both, we have permits on a ton of public land, but mostly you will be hunting on public land.
+Both, we have permits on a ton of public land, but mostly you will be hunting on private land.

 Do you charge Trophy Fees?